creationix/js-git/SPONSORS.md

 # Sponsored Development

-As a company, you can sponsor development of specefic features to the js-git ecosystem.
+As a company, you can sponsor development of specific features to the js-git ecosystem.

 ## In Progress Sponsored Features